 - Bitbit – Peso and Crypto wallet

-- Rebit – Remit money to the Philippines using bitcoin
+- Rebit – Remit money to the Philippines using Bitcoin

 - Citadax – Cryptocurrency Exchange

-Rebittance received its license on October 2017.
+Rebittance received its license last October 2017.

 Official Website: https://sci.ph/